Scattering of Quantum Particles in de Sitter Spacetime I: The Formalism: Introduction

 Although most of our arguments apply to any number of dimensions, we often use two dimensions as an example, to make the reasoning as transparent as possible.
 The computations involve a plethora of special functions and their asymptotic expansions.
 Most of formulas necessary to reproduce our calculations can be found in NIST Digital Library of Mathematical Functions https://dlmf.nist.gov/ - only in rare cases, we refer to the original literature.
+We also included a short appendix with the definitions and some properties of associated Legendre functions which we often use in our computations.